WiIIiam278/HuskTowns/docs/Getting-Started.md

 ## 4 Making claims
 Claims are chunk-based.
 To claim a chunk of land for your town, type `/town claim`.

 There are a few different types of claims you can make.
-By default, only members of your town with the `trusted_access` privilege (i.e. Trustees and the Mayor in the default role heirachy) can build in town claims, but you can create "farm" claims to designate public areas of your town any member can build in and "plot" claims to allocate parts of your town to members if you wish as well.
+By default, only members of your town with the `trusted_access` privilege (i.e. Trustees and the Mayor in the default role hierarchy) can build in town claims, but you can create "farm" claims to designate public areas of your town any member can build in and "plot" claims to allocate parts of your town to members if you wish as well.

 Outside of claims (the "Wilderness"), anyone is able to build by default.
 You can customise the "town rules" (see below for more information) of the Wilderness by editing the `rules.yml` file.

-### 4.1 The claims map
+### 4.1 The claim map
 You can use the `/town map` command to view a map of nearby claims on a grid view in chat.
-This will also highlight the chunk you are standing on with colored particles around the edges.
+This will also highlight the chunk you're standing on with colored particles around the edges.

-Clicking a dark gray ("Wilderness") square will claim that chunk for your town and re-open the map, to allow for efficient claiming.
+Clicking a dark gray ("Wilderness") square will claim that chunk for your town and reopen the map, to allow for efficient claiming.

 ### 4.2 Auto-claiming
 You can toggle auto-claiming, which automatically claims chunks for your town as you walk into them, using the `/town autoclaim` command.

 ### 4.3 Inspecting claims
-You can right click a chunk with the claim inspection tool to see if it has been claimed.
-This will highlight the chunk you are standing on with colored particles around the edges if it has been claimed and tell you which town it belongs to.
+You can right-click a chunk with the claim inspection tool to see if it has been claimed.
+This will highlight the chunk you're standing on with colored particles around the edges if it has been claimed and tell you which town it belongs to.

 The claim inspection tool is a `stick` by default and can be changed in the config.yml file if you wish.